-CLI is the most serious and advanced stage of peripheral arterial disease (PAD).
+CLI is the most serious and advanced stage of PAD resulting from chronic inflammation and lipid accumulation.
 PAD is a chronic atherosclerotic disease that progressively restricts blood flow in the limbs and can lead to serious medical complications.
-This disease is often associated with other clinical conditions including hypertension, cardiovascular disease, hyperlipidemia, diabetes, obesity and stroke.
-CLI is used to describe patients with the most severe forms of PAD: those with chronic ischemia-induced pain (even at rest), ulcers, tissue loss or gangrene in the limbs, often leading to amputation and death.
-CLI leads to more than 160,000 amputations per year.
-The one-year and four-year mortality rates for no-option CLI patients that progress to amputation are approximately 25% and 70%, respectively.
-Our disease modifying therapy with multi-functional properties has shown significant promise in the treatment of CLI.
+This disease is often associated with other serious clinical conditions including hypertension, cardiovascular disease, dyslipidemia, diabetes, obesity and stroke.
+CLI is used to describe patients with chronic ischemia-induced pain (even at rest) or tissue loss (ulcers or gangrene) in the limbs, often leading to amputation and death.
+Many CLI patients are considered unsuitable for revascularization as they have exhausted all other reasonable treatment options and will likely require amputation.
+The one-year and four-year mortality rates for CLI patients that are unsuitable for revascularization that progress to amputation are approximately 25% and 70%, respectively.
+Currently, there are an estimated 250,000 CLI patients that are unsuitable for revascularization in the United States.